FlashHit/VU-PixelsMod/README.md

 # Last Update: 17-11-2022
 - Created a no-recoil config module
 - Handguns has now a no-recoil section (can be turned on/off)
+- Common class has now no recoil/spread (can be turned on/off)
+- Recon class has now no recoil/spread (can be turned on/off)
+- * Steady Scope function not yet fixed *

 # Previous Update: 16-11-2022
 - Kornet and tow launchers have pimped ammo and explosion xD